Heron Hill Primary School

 - What specialist services and expertise are avaliable at or accessed by the setting/school/college?

-There is a wealth of experience and expertise in the school staff including those trained in Reading Intervention, Maths Recovery, Numbers Count, Team Teach and Paediatric First Aid.
+School staff have a wealth of experience and expertise including training in Reading Intervention, Maths Recovery, Numbers Count, Team Teach and Paediatric First Aid.

-There is access to counselling and family support services for any child within the school provided by our own counsellor and the KCP Family Support team.
+There is access to counselling and family support services for any child within the school.

-Referrals can also be made to other agencies including the school nurse, Child and Adolescent Mental Health Service, Barnardo’s, educational psychologists and specialist advisory teachers.
+Referrals can also be made to other agencies including the school nurse, speech and language specialists, Action for Children, educational psychologists and specialist advisory teachers.

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?

-Staff share expertise through collaborative training opportunities within KCP as well as accessing local and national training.
+Staff share expertise through collaborative training opportunities within Kendal Collaborative Partnership (KCP) as well as accessing local, national and online training.
 Individual staff development needs are identified and met as part of the formal appraisal process

 - How will my child/young person be included in activities outside this classroom including school trips?